NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 * :ref:`VectorData <sec-VectorData>` : Data values from a series of data elements are concatenated into a single array.
 This allows all elements to be stored efficiently in a single data array.
 * :ref:`VectorIndex <sec-VectorIndex>` : 1D dataset of exclusive stop-indices selecting subranges in
   :ref:`VectorData <sec-VectorData>`.
-In additon, the ``target`` attribute stores an object reference to the corresponding VectorData dataset.
+In addition, the ``target`` attribute stores an object reference to the corresponding VectorData dataset.
 With this we can efficiently access single sub-vectors associated with single elements from the :ref:`VectorData <sec-VectorData>` collection.
-An alternative approch would be store region-references as part of the VectorIndex.
+An alternative approach would be store region-references as part of the VectorIndex.
 We opted for stop-indices mainly because they are more space-efficient and are easier to use for introspection of index values than region references.
 * :ref:`ElementIdentifiers <sec-ElementIdentifiers>` : 1D array for storing  unique identifiers for the elements in